varilink/data_app/pod2markdown/pm/Auth/README.md

 ### userid\_reminder

-Send the user a reminder of their userid.
+Sends the user a reminder of their userid if they provide an email address that is recognised as being associated with a valid user account.

 ### request\_password\_reset